Technically accomplished true wireless earphones offering lush sound, but the price is high and intuitiveness isn't what it should be.

 In other areas – such as the touch controls and the battery life – they’d benefit from the level of refinement found with the Jabra Elite line, however.

-Sennheiser Momentum True Wireless – Design
+Sennheiser Momentum True Wireless price and availability

 When Sennheiser enters a new area in headphones, people take notice – but these earphones are fairly conventional.
 In the box you’ll find the earpieces themselves and a case to keep them safe and which charges their batteries.